fullstack-hy2020/fullstack-hy2020.github.io/src/content/9/en/part9c.md

 ### Let there be code

 <!-- Now we can finally start coding!
 As always, we will at start create a ping-endpoint, just to make sure everything is working. -->
 Now we can finally start coding!
-As always, we start by creating a a ping-endpoint, just to make sure everything is working.
+As always, we start by creating a ping-endpoint, just to make sure everything is working.

 The contents of the <i>index.ts</i> file: